Posts

 3 Reasons You Are an Easy Cybercrime Target

-Cyber AttackAs we’ve mentioned before, more small and midsize businesses (SMBs) are falling victim to cybercrime.
 According to HP’s Cyber Security and Your Business report, Cybercrime costs SMBs 4.2 times more per employee than larger businesses, and 60% of SMBs that experience a data breach are out of business in six months.

-SMBs spend less on security while larger businesses are increasing their security protections.
+1. SMBs spend less on security while larger businesses are increasing their security protections.

-• Your business is an easier target because you are more likely to lack basic protections.
+• Your business is an easier cybercrime target because you are more likely to lack basic protections.
 In effect, you may attract cyber criminals because you are an easier target.

 • Budget for, and implement, reasonable protections covering user identities, access controls, user permissions, data loss prevention, and employee awareness and training.

-SMBs do not have in-house security expertise.
+2. SMBs do not have in-house security expertise.

-• Keeping up with risks and trends is time consuming above and beyond ensuring that your security measures are updated and working on a day-to-day basis.
+• Keeping up with risks and trends is time consuming, above and beyond ensuring that your security measures are updated and working on a day-to-day basis.

 • Leverage technology and your IT partners for automated solutions and expertise, as well as on-going management of your security and privacy solutions.

-SMBS are moving into the cloud.
+3. SMBS are moving into the cloud.

 • Using cloud applications and storage makes sense.
 But, your data is no longer behind a physical or logical “firewall”.
 Protecting your data means protecting the cloud systems and services you use.